 Easter Venture (EV) is a four day Branch competitive hike for Venturer Scouts, older Scouts and Guides.
+It is held over the Easter long weekend from Friday 30 March (Good Friday) to Monday 2 April 2018.

 EV is a team event and you will hike in teams of four to seven.
 The minimum of four participants per team